 Chair Willis asks the Board to consider Mark's input.
-After a discussion about affordable units, Pam Mitchel feels that she does not want to bank the affordable housing units.
-There is nothing that mandates it at this time.
-Chair Willis asks how the Board feels about this.
-Chair Willis states that the Board is declining to designate that these will be affordable, and no density bonus will be issued for a future project.
-All members agree that they would not approve a density bonus if more development happens at this site.
+After a discussion about affordable units, Pam Mitchel feels that she does not want to bank the affordable housing units as the Board heard from Mark & Jon that this was unwise.
+All.
+All board members agree that since no density bonus is being requested at this time, the board makes no judgement regarding affordable units and density bonus.